 ...has a scientific background and his highly experienced in qualitative as well as quantitative research methods to study customers, users and other market players.
 Key activities are:

 ...are very important in every Business Design project.
-They are not only subjects to study, but are often involved in business design activities to build better business models, products and services, which excite them.
+They are not only subjects to study, but are often involved in Business Design activities to build better business models, products and services, which excite them.
 Key activities are:

-...are subject-matter experts that have specific knowledge that is needed in certain phases of the Business Design project.
+...are subject-matter experts who have specific knowledge that is needed in certain phases of the Business Design project.
 They are NOT part of the project team and don't join every workshop.
 Key activities are: